Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/sap-on-azure/_index.md

 <br><br>

-### SAP-30 - Cross Region Restore for our Geo-redundant Recovery Services Vaults has been enabled so we can restore backed up data in the secondary region when the primary region is still available.
+### SAP-30 - Cross Region Restore for our Geo-redundant Recovery Services Vaults has been enabled so we can restore backed up data in the secondary region when the primary region is still available

 **Category: Disaster Recovery**